 CVE-2026-53358

-CVE-2026-53358 is a security vulnerability that is still awaiting full analysis and scoring.
+CVE-2026-53358 is a high-severity vulnerability in Linux Linux Kernel with a CVSS 3.x base score of 8.8.
 It is not currently listed as actively exploited by CISA, and its EPSS exploit-prediction score is low.
+The underlying weakness is classified as CWE-667.

 Key facts